Chrisp20/SportsMatchGame/README.md

 - countdown timer
 - users can use tab controller to see prior scores
 - user can change between sports or imaging
+- change the number of matches defaults to 6 matches (12 items)

 #### 2. Screen Archetypes
 **Start Screen**